CSE142/datastructures/README.md

 ##### Thinking

-Based on what you've learned about how the pipeline works, how can you get behavior each event calls for?
+Based on what you've learned about how the pipeline, caches, and branch prediction works, how can you get behavior each event calls for?

 ##### Investigation